Julija Biliūnienė: Marriage to Jonas Biliūnas

 In 1901, she became acquainted with and engaged to writer Jonas Biliūnas.
 The same year, she passed exams at the University of Kazan which allowed her to practice as a dental technician.
 She then further completed two-month dental courses in Vilnius and opened a private practice in Panevėžys in spring 1902.
 She passed gymnasium graduation exams at Mitau Gymnasium and dentistry exams at the University of Kharkiv in August 1904.
 This allowed her to practice as a dentist.

 On 7 May 1904, Biliūnienė married Jonas Biliūnas who was already ill with tuberculosis.
 Up until his death in December 1907, Biliūnienė spent considerable efforts to support his medical treatments.
 In early 1905, she traveled to Zürich to care after him.
-They spent summers of 1905 and 1906 in Lithuania.
+They spent the summers of 1905 and 1906 in Lithuania.
 In early 1906, she travelled to Zakopane where Biliūnas was treated in a sanatorium.
 The couple struggled financially and accumulated debts.
 Biliūnienė started working as a dentist even though she was not authorized to practice in the Austrian Empire.
 She remained in Zakopane until fall 1909.
 During this time, she earned enough to repay her debts and save for further education.